FastPix/Flutter-Video-Player/README.md

 - `title`: Optional title for the stream
 - `description`: Optional description
 - `customDomain`: Custom streaming domain (defaults to staging.metrix.com)
-- `token`: Authentication token for protected streams
+- `token`: Authentication token for protected streams ([how to generate](https://fastpix.com/docs/video-security/generate-jwts-for-secure-media))
 - `drmConfiguration`: DRM configuration for protected media.
 Requires `token` to be set as well
 - `streamType`: Set to `StreamType.onDomand | StreamType.live` for live streams
 - `headers`: Optional HTTP headers for authentication